Emily-Keymon/Pharmaceutical-Treatment-Results-Analysis/README.md

 # Pharmaceutical Treatment Results Analysis

+The goal of this project was to calculate and display various performance metrics for four pharmaceutical cancer treatments (Capomulin, Infubinol, Ketapril, Placebo) on test mice over a 45 day treatment period.
+Since the baseline data was provided in CSV format, Python with Pandas, Numpy, and Matplotlib (through Jupyter Notebooks) was used to clean and process the data, as well as calculate and display the desired outputs.

+---

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.